-The WCMA Myron P. "Mike" Dean Cheese Industry Student Winners will be celebrated here Scholarships, worth \$3,000 each, will be awarded to MaKenzie Skibbie of Ellsworth Cooperative Creamery and junior at the University of Wisconsin-River of Renard's Cheese/Rosewood Dairy, and junior at University of Minnesota.
+The WCMA Myron P. "Mike" Dean Cheese Industry Student Winners will be celebrated here Scholarships, worth \$3,000 each, will be awarded to MaKenzie Skibbie of Ellsworth Cooperative Creamery and junior at the University of Wisconsin-River Cheese Contests are sold to the Falls, as well as Gabrielle Renard of Renard's Cheese/Rosewood Dairy, and junior at University of Minnesota.